Ittaimann/Balagan/CurrentTasks.md

 # current tasks that need to be handled to some degree
 1. clean up and expand string class
-    A) it currently is a mess and needs to be cleaned up and simplified
+    A) get it to work with c++ iterators
-    B) get it to work with c++ iterators
+    B) theoretically follow how stuff like the eastl works?
-    C) theoretically follow how stuff like the eastl works?
+    C) inline/constexper some of this

 2. xml parser
     A) get the xml parser to deal with the following:
         - attributes